MichelleTobback/Q-Learning-Pacman/README.md

 ![1_mPGk9WTNNvp3i4-9JFgD3w](https://user-images.githubusercontent.com/58373355/212118764-e2bbaac4-3eff-4add-a977-4f4aa50d6ca9.png)

-> agent chooses action,
+> the agent chooses an action,
-> environment returns a reward,
+> the environment returns a reward,
-> environment determines new state of the agent,
+> the environment determines new state of the agent,
-> calculate new Q-value,
+> calculate new Q-Value,
-> Repeat
+> repeat

 Then I still had to decide how I was going to implement the possible states and actions.
-I decided to keep the q learning code abstract so it could be applied to other games and put everything that was needed specifically for pacman into the wrapper class.
+I decided to keep the Q-Learning code abstract so it could be applied to other games and put everything that was needed specifically for pacman into the wrapper class.
-Because of this choice the q table consists of just usnigned ints for the states and actions.
+Because of this choice the Q-Table consists of just unsigned ints for the states and actions.
-In the wrapper struct, these are structs with possible actions and states.
+In the wrapper struct, these are represented by enum classes with possible actions and states.
 The states are the positions of the enemies, coins and walls relatively to the agent.

 ```c++